Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: Methodology

 \subsubsection{Stage 2}

-Once the drone has successfully learned the target-approaching behavior, another drone is added to the scene in stage 2 for generating collaborative behavior.
-The trained model in stage 1 is used to initialize the model in stage 2.
-These two drones are further trained to search the same target without crashing into each other.
+Once the drone has successfully learned the target-approaching behavior, another drone is added to the scene in Stage 2 for generating collaborative behavior.
+The trained model in Stage 1 is used to initialize the model in Stage 2.
+These two drones are further trained to search for the same target without {colliding with} each other.
 Once the agents crash (collide with the obstacles or other agents), their status becomes inactive until the next episode.
-The episode ends when all agents have crashed or one agent has reached the target.
+The episode ends when all agents {crash} or one agent reaches the target.